braun-steven/DAFNe/README.md

 ## Training

-Check out `./configs/` for different pre-defined configurations for the DOTA 1.0, DOTA 1.5 and HRSC2016 datasets.
+Check out `./configs/pre-trained/` for different pre-defined configurations for the DOTA 1.0, DOTA 1.5, UCAS-AOD, and HRSC2016 datasets.
 Use these paths as argument for the `--config-file` option below.

 ### With Docker